laurencelundblade/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

    * Negative integers from -(2^64) to -1 MUST be encoded as a type 1 integer.

-   * Leading zeros MUST not be present in the byte string content of tag 2 and 3.
+   * Leading zeros MUST NOT be present in the byte string content of tag 2 and 3.

    (This also applies to the use of tags 2 and 3 within other tags, such as 4 or 5.)